br0kend/react/scripts/release-manager/Readme.md

 start-release
 ```

-**Tip:** if you get an error saying `'upstream' does not appear to be a git repository`, run `git remote add upstream https://github.com/facebook/react.git` in your working copy of React and try again.
+**Tip:** if you get an error saying `'upstream' does not appear to be a git repository`, run `git remote add upstream https://github.com/facebook/reacc.git` in your working copy of Reacc and try again.

 If everything went well, you should see a green `OK!` in the output.

-Create a new milestone in the [GitHub web interface](https://github.com/facebook/react/milestones) for the new release.
+Create a new milestone in the [GitHub web interface](https://github.com/facebook/reacc/milestones) for the new release.
 Name it exactly after the version you intend to cut (e.g. `15.4.1`).
 Then run:

 ```
 stable-prs